paulachocron/alignment-learning-open/README.md

 ########### The EXAMPLE ##########

 The example shows two agents learning an alignment between their vocabularies by interacting with each other.
-Agents creat

-First protocols are generated, and then agents start interacting with each other.
-The example prints the number agents needed to converge to a perfect alignment between their vocabulary.
+When the example is generated, first it generates a vocabulary and a set of protocols.
+Then it starts the learning experiment, that lets agents interact at most 200 times.
+This experiment is executed 5 times.
+The example prints the number of interactions that agents needed to converge to a perfect alignment between their vocabularies.

-The example lets agents interact 200 times at most, and repeats the experiment 5 times.

 To execute the example, call

- --------------   python example.py [-v -p -b -s] --------------
+ --------------   python example.py [-v -p -b] --------------

-It accepts 5 parameters:
+It accepts 3 parameters:

-* - v is the size of the vocabulary.
+* -v is the size of the vocabulary.
 We recommend vocabularies of up to 10 words to keep the running time reasonable for a demo.
 Defaults to 4.

-* - p is the size of the protocol.
+* -p is the size of the protocol.
 We recommend protocols of a size similar to the words to see interesting results.
 Defaults to 8.

 * -b determines the verbosity, which can be 0 or 1.
 If it is 0 it shows only the minimal information described before.
 Verbosity 1 is designed for debugging and analysis purposes, and it shows the dynamics of the interaction and the agent's alignments in each step.
-If using 1, we recommend directing the output to another file to increase readability.
+If using 1, we recommend directing the output to another file to improve readability.
 Defaults to 0.

-The results of the experiment are saved in the folder /results, in a file named "res-*voc*-*prot*"
+The results of the experiment are saved in the folder /results, in a file named "res-*voc*-*prot*".
+The experiment and shows produces a plot of the results.